Sport in Malaysia: Extreme sports

 Abdil Mahzan was the leader of 2012 World Cup Points final standings.
 Abdil Mahzan earned the title of IGSA World Cup Series Champion in the street luge event.
 His personal best maximum speed is 131 km/h, achieved at the 2011 IGSA World Championship in Teutonia, Brazil.

 Endurance sports

 Malaysia host some international marathon event such as the Kuala Lumpur Marathon, Borneo International Marathon and Penang Bridge International Marathon.

 Combat sports

 The indigenous martial art of Silat is widely practiced throughout Malaysia.
 Among Malaysian Chinese and Malaysian Indians, a wide variety of Chinese and Indian martial arts is also popular, such as the art of Silambam among Malaysians of Tamil Indian origin.

 In the northern states of peninsular Malaysia, i.e., Perlis, Kedah, Kelantan and Terengganu, which were historically influenced by the neighbouring Thai culture, the Thai national sport of muay Thai is practiced.
 Locally, it is known as tomoi, which is the Malay rendition of the term toi muay (ต่อยมวย, RTGS: toi muai), an alternative name for muay Thai.

 Motor sports

-Malaysian Grand Prix (Formula One), A1 Grand Prix and Malaysian motorcycle Grand Prix are held at the Sepang International Circuit.